Skip to content

 Your instructor or a friend or relative is normally allowed to sit in the back of the car during your test, as long as they’re over 16.

-Your examiner will ask if you want someone to be with you when you find out your result and get feedback.
+Your examiner will also ask if you want someone to be with you when you find out your result and get feedback.

 You will have to take your test in English or Welsh, so you can’t bring along anyone to act as an interpreter.